heyJonBray/infinite-inkblots/README.md

 # Infinite Inkblots

-A generative art project that creates beautiful particle-based Rorschach-style inkblots from Ethereum addresses.
-Each address produces a unique, deterministic inkblot pattern that can be used as NFT art.
+A generative art project that creates deterministic, particle-based Rorschach inkblots from Ethereum addresses.
+Each address produces a unique, inkblot pattern + color combination along with trait extraction for NFT metadata.

-## Features
+## Traits

-- **Particle-Based Generation**: Creates beautiful organic patterns from thousands of small particles
+Various aspects of an Ethereum address will result in different traits that alter the particle generation.

-- **Ethereum Address Integration**: Deterministic generation based on address features
+- **Uniqueness**: Addresses with low repetition in their characters produce more variable particle sizes.
-- **Perfect Symmetry**: Creates the classic Rorschach "butterfly" pattern
+- **Palindrome**: If the end of an address is a palindrome, the pattern repeats from the edges and center.
-- **Color Schemes**: Multiple color options derived from address characteristics
+- **420 Special**: Addresses that start or end with '420' produce a unique green color pairing and cannabis leaf shaped pattern.
-- **NFT-Ready**: Automatic trait extraction for NFT metadata
+- **Zeroes**: The more consecutive zeroes an address has, the lower the particle density.

-- **High Quality**: Renders clean, high-resolution images
+### TODO: add more traits

 ## Installation